mallapurbharat/cardano-tx-sample/native-tokens/2_2_NFT_Exercise.md

 tokenamount="1"
 fee="0"
 output="0"
-ipfs_hash="please insert your ipfs hash here"
+ipfs_hash="please insert your image ipfs hash here"
 ```
 :::note
 The IPFS hash is a key requirement and can be found once you upload your image to IPFS.
 Here's an example of how the IPFS looks like when an image is uploaded in [pinata](https://pinata.cloud/)
+### NOTE: the ipfs hash should be prepended with the ipfs:// prefix.

 ![img](./emurgoacademy.jpeg)

 :::